A different world

 Faced with the evidence of how civil society is currently contributing to the nation’s well-being, and why competition in many respects is currently on “hold”, winning the argument for cooperation rather than competition should be easier.

 But winning the argument is only the first step.
 Unless we are happy to return to the way things were before, then we need to take steps now, whilst the memory is still fresh and the evidence is still before us, to build a consensus to do things differently, to adjust the hard-wiring.
 This requires political leadership, underpinned by grass-roots support.
-Without collective agreement that the old ways aren’t working, and that together we must explore and test different ways, then obviously things will just revert to the way they were before.
+Without a collective agreement that the old ways aren’t working, and that together we must explore and test different ways, then obviously things will just revert to the way they were before.

-The other essential step is to make changes now to ensure that collaboration is embedded in the way that we plan the future; and to start projects now which will bring about change.
+The other essential step is to make changes now to ensure that collaboration is embedded in the way that we plan the future, and to start projects now which will bring about change.
 It isn’t enough just to agree to take a different view.
 We must now start doing things which set a different course.
 Businesses must be incentivised and opportunities must be created for them to explore other forms of ownership and governance.
-Workers must be given a voice and the chance to become active participants in commercial endeavour.
+Workers must be given a voice and the chance to become active participants in a commercial endeavour.
 Customers, clients, passengers and patients must be encouraged to behave differently, to have different expectations.

 The Commissioners have been asked to help push forward cooperative initiatives which will help Greater Manchester to build back better and to make sure that what follows the pandemic will not be a return to business as usual, but something better, cleaner and fairer.